The replicator coalescent: Main results

+we can therefore think of Theorem \ref{prereplicator} as a version of the aforementioned functional scaling result for Kingman's coalescent.

 The remainder of this paper is structured as follows.
 In the next section, we discuss how we can compare the process $(\sigma(t), t\geq0)$ with Kingman's coalescent on the same probability space, when it is issued from a finite number of blocks.
 This comparison is used frequently in several of our proofs.
-In Section \ref{proof1}, we provide the proof of Theorem \ref{comingdownfrominfinity}.
-Our approach appeals to Hunt-Nagasawa time duality theory and we build a time-reversed dual process to $\bm n$ and show that it explodes in an almost surely finite time.
 In Section \ref{smgsect} we treat the Markov process $\bm n$ as a semimartingale and study its decomposition as the sum of a martingale and a bounded variation compensator.
-This provides the basis for the proofs of Theorem \ref{prereplicator} and \ref{postreplicator}, which are given in Section \ref{prepostproofs}.
+This provides the basis for the proofs of Theorem \ref{prereplicator}, which are given in Section \ref{prepostproofs}.
+Finally in Section \ref{remarks} we conclude with some technical remarks and two conjectures concerning further behaviour of the entrance law.